 The Panel Chair will send a copy of the written determination to the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity.
 The Title IX Coordinator/Director of Equal Opportunity & Institutional Equity will then share with the parties simultaneously.

-B. Sanctions

-Where there is a finding of responsibility, the sanctions and remedies that are listed below may be considered by the hearing officer in accordance with this Policy.
-The hearing officer may impose one or more sanctions, and the full list of sanctions available through the Student Code of Conduct, up through Expulsion from the University, may be imposed.
+D. Sanctions.
+Where there is a finding of responsibility, the sanctions and remedies that are listed below may be considered by the Hearing Panel in accordance with this Policy.
+The panel may impose one or more sanctions, and